-When we refer to personal information, we mean information about you from which your identity is reasonably identifiable.
-This may include information or an opinion about you whether true or not.
+When we refer to personal information, we mean information about reasonably identifiable individuals.
+This may include information or an opinion about individuals, whether true or not.

 The kinds of personal information we may collect about you include: